Effyiex/language-esrc/README.md

 A short description of your language package.

-More details on "Effyiex Source" on: https://github.com/Effyiex/EffyiexSource
+More details on "Effyiex Source": https://github.com/Effyiex/EffyiexSource